Yaminyam/Yaminyam/README.md

 I am interested in the developer community and open source because I think sharing and growing together is the most important thing for the developer ecosystem to grow so quickly.

-I continues to contribute to various open source causes, and has created and deployed Github Actions that can benefit not just one project, but the Github ecosystem itself.
+I continues to contribute to various open source causes, and has created and deployed Github Actions that can benefit not just one project, but the GitHub ecosystem itself.

 I am interested in solving problems, so I am interested in algorithms and performance optimization, so I run an algorithm club, host an algorithm competition, and present problems myself.